fedosejev/react.tips/data/radio-buttons-in-react-16/content.md

 Thank you for your attention!

-Please take a look at [the complete source code on GitHub](https://github.com/fedosejev/radio-buttons-react) and [the live version](http://fedosejev.github.io/radio-buttons-react/) of our app.
+Please take a look at [the complete source code on GitHub](https://github.com/fedosejev/radio-buttons-in-react-16) and [the live version](http://fedosejev.github.io/radio-buttons-in-react-16/) of our app.

 I hope you've enjoyed this tutorial and I would love to hear your feedback in the comments.
 You can get in touch with me via [Twitter](http://twitter.com/artemy) and [email](mailto:artemij@fedosejev.com).

 <img src="../__static/images/artemij-fedosejev.jpg" alt="Artemij Fedosejev" class="author-photo clip-shape" />

 [Artemij Fedosejev](http://artemij.com)

-P.S.
-I've also written [React.js Essentials book](http://reactessentials.com) and [I teach people React.js and JavaScript](http://progressdots.com)!